epfllibrary/copyright-compliance-bingo/instructions.md

 If several groups are playing, speed can be an additional stake.

 ### Audience
-The 4 contexts proposed on the bottom line can be adapted according to the audience.
+The 4 contexts of publication displayed on the bottom line can be adapted according to the audience.

 ### Rounds
 The 2 rounds can be played in a row.
 However, a break can be introduced in between to make sure everyone has it right before starting the second round.